PoinP/RayTracer/README.md

 With single thread rendering the scene below took on average 247 seconds to render.
 Which is around 7 times faster.

-I may be able to tweak the rendering time by changing the `blockSize`, but honestly I can not really care less.
+I may be able to tweak the rendering time by changing the `blockSize`, but honestly I could not really care less.
 I am happy with the current boost in performance!

 ![Output](/FirstSteps/out/Hyper-Thread-Test.png)